1. Create an inviting course look and feel

 Making sure your writing is free from grammatical or spelling errors is important in conveying quality and integrity.
 We recommend using Grammarly as a browser extension.

-Using relevant and engaging images (including animated GIFs) to communicate visually with students is a powerful tool to make them feel welcome and also engage them with the course content.
+Using relevant and engaging images (including animated GIFs) to communicate visually with learners is a powerful tool to make them feel welcome and also engage them with the course content.

 Images can be used: